 With regard to hypothermia risks and recovery:

-- Secure your sleeping bag and extra clothing: Pack your sleeping bag and extra warm camp clothes in a waterproof dry sack or plastic bags, even if your pack is waterproof and even if there is NO clouds or rain in the forecast.
-If the temperature is near freezing on a sunny day, the snowmelt from the trees in the forest will quickly soak your backpack.
+- Secure your sleeping bag and extra clothing: Pack your sleeping bag and extra warm camp clothes in a waterproof dry sack or plastic bags, even if your pack is waterproof and even if there are NO clouds or rain in the forecast.
+If the temperature is near freezing on a sunny day, the snowmelt from the tree tops in the forest will quickly soak your backpack.
 Your gear also needs to be protected in case you fall into a hidden stream.

 - Secure your water: As a precaution against wet gear and frozen tubes, avoid pack bladders or internal-pack hydration reservoirs in winter.
 Be sure that your water is secure and leak-proof.
 Carry water on the exterior of your winter pack and/or hip belt in solid Nalgene bottles that can double as hot-water bottles at night or in an emergency.
-If you carry water or any supplies on the exterior of your pack, be sure to secure it with a strap.
+If you carry water or any supplies on the exterior of your pack, be sure to secure it with a clip or strap.
+If you can lift it out of a side pocket, it is NOT secure and you risks loosing it (it happens!).
 Nalgene bottles work better in winter than ultra-lite flexible bottles.
 In freezing weather, you can turn the bottle upside down while hiking to prevent ice blockage.
 In weather below 20ºF, a metal thermos or hydro flask is recommended.
-For more about water management, please read How to Keep Your Water from Freezing.
+For more about cold-weather water management, please read How to Keep Your Water from Freezing.

 - Avoid cotton clothes (including underwear)!
 Wear polyester, nylon, fleece, Capilene, or wool.
-Cotton makes you colder and contributes to hypothermia risk because it does not wick moisture away from your skin.
+Cotton makes you colder and contributes to hypothermia risk because cotton does not wick moisture away from your skin.
 Cotton takes too long to dry.
 Wool is good, but usually too warm while hiking and heavier than alternatives such as fleece and Capilene.
-A Smartwool or wool blend baselayer top for sleeping is a good choice for temperatures in the 0–15º range.
+A Smartwool or wool-blend baselayer top for sleeping is a good choice for temperatures in the 0–32º range.

 How to Stay Warm Snow Camping